FeatureNinjas/FeatureNinjas-Community/README.md

 token: rtqoq85r1f6vejwuxtb1l
 ```

-4. Push a feature toggle configuration to your feature toggle repository.
-The name of the file is specified in the configuraiton file (see previous step).
+3. Push a feature toggle configuration to your feature toggle repository.
+The name of the file is specified in the configuration file (see previous step).

 Sample:
 ```json